jlacko/RCzechia/cran-comments.md

 It is a data package - it contains data files in sf data frame format only; no code intended for execution is included (the only "code" are dummy R files for documentation of datasets via Roxygen).

-It is likely to be of interest mainly to Czech R users, but in local context has - hopefuly - value.
+It is likely to be of interest mainly to Czech R users, but in this local context - hopefully - has value.
 It has lived for a while on GitHub and received positive feedback.

-Written consent of the copyright holder for the source data was requested and given; it is available (in Czech language only) on https://raw.githubusercontent.com/jlacko/RCzechia/master/data-raw/confirmation.pdf
+Written consent of the copyright holder for the underlying map data was requested and given; it is available (in Czech language only) on https://raw.githubusercontent.com/jlacko/RCzechia/master/data-raw/confirmation.pdf

 ## Test environments
 * ubuntu 16.04 (RStudio Server on AWS), R 3.4.3